 | Calibration | DAkkS-traceable, short intervals | DAkkS-traceable | Regular tool inspection |

-| Recommended GWK tool (production) | OPERATOR® + Barcode + IT integration | OPERATOR® line assembly | Calibrated tool |
+| Recommended GWK tool (Production) | OPERATOR® + Barcode + IT integration | OPERATOR® Line assembly | Calibrated tool |

-| Recommended GWK tool (QA / Analysis) | QUANTEC MCS® analysis tool | Q-CHECK® tool testing | Q-CHECK® testing |
+| Recommended GWK tool (QA / Analysis) | QUANTEC MCS® Analysis tool | Q-CHECK® tool inspection | Q-CHECK® inspection |

 Category A: Safety-critical - no room for compromise

 In practice, this means: no leeway.
-Every single fastening must be monitored, documented, and fully traceable.
+Every single fastening must be monitored, documented and fully traceable.
 Faulty connections must be detected automatically and the part must be locked out.

-What category A tools must deliver
+What Category A tools must be able to do

-GWK solution for category A
+GWK solution for Category A

 For analysis and quality assurance: QUANTEC MCS® analysis tool